Church Planter / Pastor - Manchay, Peru

 Not many people wanted to go to Manchay.
 It is desert-like and very dusty and it is full of people living in the poorest of conditions.
 But God was calling me to work there.
 I had lived like them, and I wanted those kids to hear the Gospel so they could know they would not have to live in darkness continually, and they could have joy despite their poverty.

 I began training to be a teacher and taught 3 years in a Christian school as preparation for the ministry.
-In May of 1998 my wife and I were married, and in March of 1999 we heard of a mission work that had been started the previous year by a missionary.
+In May of 1998 my wife and I were married, and in March of 1999 we heard of a mission work that had been started the previous year.
 The work was left with another national, but had been totally abandoned.
 We were asked to help, and although there were reports of many being saved in the opening evangelistic campaign the previous year, when we got there we found absolutely nothing.
 Another missionary lady helped us and we started with about 5 children coming regularly.

 The people in the church are growing spiritually and that greatly encourages us.
 They are starting to take on responsibilities within the church and are interested in doing everything possible to share the Gospel with others in Manchay.